 The Dodd-Walls Centre is a national Centre of Research Excellence involving five NZ universities, hosted by the University of Otago.
 Our research focuses on New Zealand’s acknowledged strength in the fields of precision atomic and quantum optical physics, with our name drawn from two kiwi pioneers in these fields.
 Our research explores the limits of control and measurement at the atomic scale through the use of laser light, the generation and manipulation of light at its most fundamental, quantum level and the processing and physical nature of information in this quantum realm.
 The Dodd-Walls Centre also actively promotes science education and outreach to the wider public through partnership with Otago Museum and other organisations nationally.

-The Institute for Quantum Information and Matter (IQIM) at Caltech in the US is a Physics Frontiers Center supported by the National Science Foundation and the Gordon and Betty Moore Foundation.
+The Institute for Quantum Information and Matter (IQIM) at Caltech in the US is a Physics Frontiers Center supported by the National Science Foundation.
 IQIM researchers study physical systems in which the weirdness of the quantum world becomes manifest on macroscopic scales.
-Our research programs span quantum information science, quantum condensed matter physics, quantum optics, and the quantum mechanics of mechanical systems.
+Our research programs span Quantum Information Physics, Next-Generation Quantum Metrology, and Building and Driving Quantum Matter, with faculty drawn from Caltech’s departments of physics, applied physics, electrical engineering, computer science, and chemistry, and addresses a wide variety of experimental and theoretical research topics.

-The UK National Quantum Technologies Programme is a £270M investment by the UK government to ensure the successful transition of quantum technologies from laboratory to industry.
+The UK National Quantum Technologies Programme is a £1B investment by the UK government to ensure the successful transition of quantum technologies from laboratory to industry.
 The programme aims to create a coherent government, industry and academic quantum technology community that gives the UK a world-leading position in the emerging multi-billion pound new quantum technology markets.
-In September 2018, the UK government announced £80M in new funding for quantum technologies.

 Organisations supported through the programme coordinate on public engagement under the theme of Quantum City.
 Those participating in Quantum Shorts are as follows:

-QuantIC is the UK Quantum Technology Hub in Quantum Enhanced Imaging and is part of the £270M UK National Quantum Technology Programme.
-It brings together world-leading quantum technologists at the Universities of Glasgow, Bristol, Edinburgh, Heriot-Watt, Oxford, Strathclyde and Warwick, with more than 30 global industrial partners to pioneer a family of multidimensional cameras operating across a range of wavelengths, time-scales and length-scales, creating a new industrial landscape for imaging systems and their applications in areas such as security, medical imaging, scientific instrumentation, oil and gas, energy and defence
+QuantIC is the UK Quantum Technology Hub in Quantum Enhanced Imaging and is part of the £1 billion UK National Quantum Technology Programme.
+It brings together world-leading quantum scientists at the Universities of Glasgow, Bristol, Edinburgh, Heriot-Watt, Exeter, Strathclyde, Southampton and Imperial College London, with more than 40 global industrial partners to pioneer a family of multidimensional cameras operating across a range of wavelengths, time-scales and length-scales, creating a new industrial landscape for imaging systems and their applications in areas such as security and defence, medical imaging, transportation infrastructure, space communications and climate change.

 The National Physical Laboratory (NPL) is the UK’s National Measurement Institute, providing the measurement expertise that underpins economic growth and quality of life in the UK.
 From new antibiotics and more effective cancer treatments, to unhackable quantum communications and superfast 5G, technological advances must be built on a foundation of reliable measurement to succeed.
 Our science, engineering and technology helps to make the impossible possible.
 We are a world-leading research facility with over 500 scientists and engineers working in almost every field to save lives, protect the environment and enable citizens to feel safe and secure, as well as to support international trade and innovation.